Robert John Burke: Career

 In 2015 and 2017, he appeared in three episodes of Last Week Tonight with John Oliver, once parodying his role on Law & Order.

-Burke is seen opposite Frieda Pinto in the Netflix thriller "Intrusion".
+Burke is seen opposite Frieda Pinto in the Netflix thriller Intrusion.
 In 2022, he portrayed a CIA agent Smitty in Black Panther: Wakanda Forever.
-He will next appear alongside Keira Knightly in a remake of the crime drama The Boston Strangler.
+He next appeared alongside Keira Knightly in a remake of the crime drama The Boston Strangler.

 Personal life

-Burke holds a second degree black belt in Matsubayashi, Shorin-ryu Okinawa karate.
-He is a certified and active New York State firefighter, currently captain of an engine.
+Burke holds a second degree black belt in Matsubayashi, Shorin-ryu Okinawan karate.
+He is a currently a volunteer firefighter as the captain of Engine 7 of the Ocean Beach Fire Department on Fire Island.

+Burke's decision to become a firefighter was informed by the loss of his best friend, FDNY Capt.
+Patrick J. Brown, Ladder-3, on 9/11, along with many of his other friends that day.
+Burke worked at the site and was present for weeks during recovery efforts.
+He dedicates his fire service to the memory of those who fell on that day and continue to succumb to sickness still.

 Burke is also active with foundation work including VETHACK, Leary Firefighter Foundation (LFF), FDNY Foundation, FDNY Fire Family Transport Foundation, Lt.
 Joseph DiBernardo Foundation for Fire Fighter Survival.